 These are two events you should be sure to mark on your calendar.
 J’ouvert is an early dawn street parade/pre-carnival event where individuals paint themselves with colored mud and chocolate and dance through the streets to the tunes of Calypso, Soca, and Reggae Music.

 Not to be missed – The Carnival Road March follows later in the afternoon

-Enjoy exuberant celebration with lively music, vibrant floats, and detailed costumes shimmering in the bright sun, as partygoer’s and revelers parade, dance and “jump up” through the streets of Belize City.
+Enjoy the exuberant celebration with live music, vibrant floats, and detailed costumes shimmering in the bright sun, as partygoer’s and revelers parade, dance and “jump up” through the streets of Belize City.

 BATTLE OF ST. GEORGE’S CAYE DAY – PUBLIC HOLIDAY(SEPT.
 10)

 September 10th is of significant importance to Belize’s history, as this is when Belize celebrates its victory over Spain.
 Recognized as a public holiday, it typically marks the beginning of the September celebrations with an opening ceremony, the crowning of the Queen of the Bay, and a citizen’s parade through the city streets.

 PAN YAAD STEEL BANDS CONCERT (SEPT.
 16)

 Marion Jones Sporting Complex – 5:00 PM

 If you haven’t seen the full range of the steel pan groups in Belize, then you must attend the Pan Yaad concert.
 Energetic steel band players pour their hearts into their music, electrifying the crowd with their skillful notes and contagious energy.
 This is a must-attend in September.

 The EXPO Belize Market Place is now in its 21st year and the ITVET Grounds on Freetown Road in Belize City is the place to be on September 16th and 17th.